-- Why did the interference pattern disappear? - Apparently, when we used the light beam to localize the electron at one slit, we destroyed something in the wave function $\Psi(x,t)$, that contributes to interference. - Principle of Complementarity (N. Bohr): if a measurement proves the wave character of radiation or matter, it is impossible to prove the particle character in the same measurement, and vice-versa. - The link between the wave and particle models is provided by the probability interpretation of $\Psi(x,t)$: the wave function gives the probability of finding the particle at some position.
+- Why did the interference pattern disappear? - Apparently, when we used the light beam to localize the electron at one slit, we destroyed something in the wave function $\psi(x,t)$ , that contributes to interference. - Principle of Complementarity (N. Bohr): if a measurement proves the wave character of radiation or matter, it is impossible to prove the particle character in the same measurement, and vice-versa. - The link between the wave and particle models is provided by the probability interpretation of $\psi(x,t)$ , in which an entity's wave gives the probability of finding its particle at some position.